nbayazes/Inferno/readme.md

 ## Balance changes
 - Player vulcan damage significantly increased, spreadfire damage increased, concussion missile speed increased
+- Spreadfire is faster and deals slightly more damage
 - Plasma now fires in a burst pattern similar to Descent 3's Black Pyro
 - Fusion now slows time while charging (can be disabled in options)
 - Robot fusion and vulcan damage now scales with difficulty